CosmaLab/CLUSTER_ANALYSIS_main/README.md

 - Factor by which the size of the analysis_pixel_size will be decreased, once you have a region to start finding clusters in .
 E.g., If analysis_pixel_size is 10, and factor is 5, the new analysis pixel size will be 2.

 ##### localization_precision:
 - Measure of localization precision of the molecules (in nm), used to calculate the centroid of the clusters.
-This value is used as the sigma value in a 2D Gaussian point-spread function.
+This value is used as the sigma (σ) in a 2D Gaussian point-spread function associated to each localization.
+Only the values of the Gaussian lying within 3σ are considered.
+The script will sum the values of the Gaussians of all localizations belonging to the same Island to generate a density map, from which clusters are identified.

+  ** The interval of Gaussian values associated to each localization is defined as numSigma x sigma.
+     We set this interval at 3σ, but it can be adjusted by changing the variable numSigma (see FindClusters.m ln358).
+     E.g. if numSigma=5, the interval will be 5σ.
+The bigger the numSigma  value, the bigger the area associated to each localization.

 ##### minimum_molecules_per_cluster:
 - The mimimum number of localization found inside a "cluster" to consider it as such.
 After the program finds a cluster a final check is performed to ensure that there must be >= 'minCluster' molecules within the cluster.
 If there are < 'minCluster' molecules within the cluster then this will not be considered a cluster.